FridgeManIO/BloodthiefDevConsole/readme.md

 ## How to use

-Press the backtick key on your keyboard (<b>`</b>) and type one of the commands in the below cheatsheet.
+Press the backtick key on your keyboard (<b>`</b>) and type one of the commands from the cheatsheet below.
 If you want to replay previous command press the up arrow key.

 ## Docs(cheatsheet)